sophiabahar/sophiabahar/README.md

 - 👋 Hi, I’m @sophiabahar
-- 👀 I’m interested in learning and breaking into the field of computational neuroscience.
+- 👀 I’m interested in learning about computational neuroscience, data science in public health, and data analysis.
-- 🌱 I’m currently learning data science and machine learning through a certificate program created by Great Learning and MIT.
+- 🌱 I’m currently working on various data analysis and data science projects to improve my skills.
-- 💞️ I’m looking to collaborate on projects in conjunction with mental health research and computational neuroscience techniques.
+- 💞️ I’m looking to collaborate on projects about mental health research, public health research, using data science, data analysis, bioinformatics, and computational biology techniques.
 - 📫 How to reach me by email at: sofishka96@gmail.com

 <!---